 Payment gateways, such as CCAvenue, and PayUbiz, facilitate payments on thousands of online portals.
 And customers implicitly trust them to secure their transactions.
-But, as reported by a security researcher, a flaw in the logical design of a previous version of a popular payment gateway put its customers at risk.
+But, as reported by a security researcher, a flaw in the logical design of a previous version of Popular payment gateway put its customers at risk.
 This was because the payment gateway did not distinguish between transactions initiated within the same time frame.

 Payment gateways serve as a channel of communication, between merchants and banks, to conduct secure transactions.
 The gateway encrypts the transaction information, which includes the credit/debit card number, CVV, expiry date, etc. And passes on the information to the payment processor, which acts as the link between the user bank and merchant bank.
 The gateway confirms the payment, unless the information is incorrect.
 Then, the processor settles the payment with the merchant’s bank.